ibm-cloud-docs/Backup/backup-portal.md

 # Overview of the Backup Portal
 {: #backupportalreference}

 The Backup Portal provides a central access point for managing backups and restores for all of your servers.
-You can create and run backup jobs, restore data, monitor computer and processes; all within the Portal.
+You can create and run backup jobs, restore data, monitor computers, and processes; all within the Portal.
 {: shortdesc}

 ## Starting Cloud Backup Portal